Paul Schneider (pastor): Imprisonment

 While in prison he refused to salute the swastika flag.
-He explained his behaviour by saying "I cannot salute this criminal symbol".
-He also refused, as he had done earlier, the Hitler salute, saying that "you can only receive salvation (Heil) from the Lord and not from a human being."
-On one occasion on Easter Sunday, when thousands of prisoners were assembled for mustering, despite being severely handicapped by previous torture he climbed to the cell window and shouted: "Comrades, listen to me.
+On an Easter Sunday, when thousands of prisoners were assembled for mustering, despite being severely handicapped by previous torture he climbed to the cell window and shouted: "Comrades, listen to me.
 This is Pastor Schneider.
 People are tortured and murdered here.
 So the Lord says, 'I am the resurrection and the life!'"
-His speech was interrupted by his tormentors.
+His speech was interrupted by guards.

 After June 1938 the only reason for Schneider's imprisonment in Buchenwald was his refusal to accept the order to permanently leave his congregations in Dickenschied and Womrath.
 He could have been released from the KZ at any time, if he had agreed to accept this order.
 However, even under severe torture, he refused to do so.